py-pdf/PyPDF-Builder/README.md

 ```
 pygubu==0.9.8.2
+PyInstaller==3.3.1
 PyPDF2==1.26.0
+Sphinx==1.7.2
 ```

+... and a whole bunch of related dependencies (especially Sphinx is a doozy!).

 Python 3.6 was used in development… I haven't checked for compatibility with lower versions, so your mileage my vary with anything starting 3.5 on downward.

+## Deployment

+Distributable application for Windows, Linux and Mac OS using pyInstaller or similiar tool.
+This isn't all too clear yet.

+Long term: Inclusion in Debian repos for direct installation on end-user systems.

 ## License